 As you can see, because the cash-on-cash return uses pre-tax numbers and doesn’t account for principal payments, the return suggested should not be trusted.

-How You Should Use the Cash-on-Cash Return
+How Investors Should Use the Cash-on-Cash Return

 So while the cash-on-cash return certainly has weaknesses, it’s a great metric for value investors and serves as a solid screening tool.
 Using it in tandem with other metrics will provide you with plenty of information to place an offer on a property.
-And that’s what we’re all about — enabling you to grow your portfolio.
+And that’s what we’re all about, enabling you to grow your portfolio.

 How often do you use the cash-on-cash return formula when evaluating properties?
 Any questions about this equation?